This document was originally called a "Code of Conduct" and

 that many communities mean a Code of Conduct.
 Rather,

-this document describes the foundational ethical principals upon
+this document describes the ethical principles upon

 which SQLite is based.
 Another way to look at this document is